What is an immersion experience?

 How does John Carroll identify sites/locations for the immersion program?

-JCU’s Campus Ministry and Center for Service and Social Action Offices work with partner organizations in each of the locations that we host immersion experiences.
+JCU’s Campus Ministry office works with partner organizations in each of the locations that we host immersion experiences.
 Each organization considers hosting immersion groups to be part of their mission or organizational objectives.
 The partnering organizations offer facilitators who are trained in hosting groups, knowledgeable about the local culture, aware of the safety and security procedures of the locations, and in contact with others who have specialized knowledge of the region.

 What are the living conditions like for each experience?

 While conditions differ from immersion to immersion, in general students are asked to live simply during their experience.
 Participants are provided with a packing list prior to the trip to ensure that they have the proper items to live simply but comfortably.

 Food – Depending on the location, groups may prepare their own meals or have food prepared for them.
 Participants will always have simple but sufficient meals.
 Any special dietary needs can usually be met.
 An emphasis is put on experiencing the local foods and culture of the immersion location.

 Lodging – Groups will stay in retreat centers, volunteer houses, or churches, depending on the immersion.
 Participants will generally sleep in shared rooms or dorm style sleeping spaces.
 Some experiences require students to bring a sleeping bag and floor mat.
 Group safety is always the primary concern; activities, lodging, meals, and other activities will always be planned with this in mind.